Dhanush27m/movie-review-hub/README.md

 # Welcome to your Lovable project

-#this is an lovable AI project
+#this is an lovable AI project created here

 ## Project info